-As per usual, the Inkosi Albert Luthuli ICC complex will host INDABA.
-Here are a few fun facts
+The Inkosi Albert Luthuli ICC complex will once again host INDABA.
+Here are a few fun facts worth considering:

 enjoy glorious views of the Indian Ocean.